hatfullr/fluxcal/README.md

 # Using FluxCal

-To run FluxCal, try the following:
+To run FluxCal, try the following
 ```
 mkdir fluxcaltest
 cd fluxcaltest